STANDARD TERMS AND CONDITIONS FOR END USER ORGANIZATION MEMBERSHIP

 A. Organizational Use

-1. Access to and use of the CIS SecureSuite Products and the right to distribute the CIS SecureSuite Products within and throughout Customer’s organization;
+1. Access to and use of the CIS SecureSuite Products and the right to distribute the CIS SecureSuite Products within and throughout Customer’s organization.

-- Unlimited access to and use of the CIS Workbench (a community site where SecureSuite resources are developed) for access to CIS SecureSuite Products, including forums for information sharing, user support, and discussions among members, developers, and CIS staff.
+2. Unlimited access to and use of the CIS Workbench site (a community site where SecureSuite resources are developed) for access to CIS SecureSuite Products, including forums for information sharing, user support, and discussions among members, developers, and CIS staff.
 Individual users of the CIS Workbench site shall be required to acknowledge terms of service as a condition to accessing the site.

-- Timely electronic notification of updates to the CIS SecureSuite Products;
+3. Electronic notification of updates to the CIS SecureSuite Products.

-- Enhanced CIS SecureSuite Products support from CIS staff and developers;
+4. CIS SecureSuite Products support from CIS staff and developers.

-- At Customer’s option, listing of Customer on the dedicated CIS SecureSuite Member pages of the CIS public website and in other promotional materials;
+5. At Customer’s option, listing of Customer on the dedicated CIS SecureSuite Member pages of the CIS public website and in other promotional materials.

-- The right to use the CIS SecureSuite membership mark (as set forth on Exhibit A) on Customer’s websites and documents, in accordance with the terms and conditions of the CIS Logos and Trademark Use Policy, a copy of which can be found at https://www.cisecurity.org/cis-logos-and-trademark-use-policy/, as such Policy may be amended from time to time;
+6. The right to use the CIS SecureSuite Membership logo on Customer’s websites and documents in accordance with the terms and conditions of the CIS Logos, Trademark and Intellectual Property Use Policy set forth at https://www.cisecurity.org/cis-logos-and-trademark-use-policy/ as such Policy may be amended from time to time.

-- Updates or improvements of existing CIS SecureSuite Products that are made in the ordinary course of business and provided pursuant to this Agreement; and
+7. Updates or improvements of existing CIS SecureSuite Products that are made in the ordinary course of business and provided pursuant to this Agreement.

-- The ability to edit/modify CIS Benchmarks for use within the Customer’s organization based upon the Customer’s unique internal specifications and requirements (a “Customized Benchmark”).
+8. The ability to edit/modify CIS Benchmarks for use within Customer’s organization based upon Customer’s unique internal specifications and requirements (a “Customized Benchmark”).
 Once a Customized Benchmark is created, Customer is prohibited from labeling or identifying such Customized Benchmark as a “CIS Benchmark.”
 Such Customized Benchmark shall not be considered a “derivative work” pursuant to section VII(E) of this Agreement.

 B. End User Membership Restrictions

-- The Customer agrees that the Customer use of CIS SecureSuite Products is limited to internal use to secure the organization’s owned system/network(s) and data including Customer’s data stored in a third-party network or cloud environment, and not that of any third party.
+2. Customer use of CIS SecureSuite Products is limited to internal use to secure the organization’s owned system/network(s) and data (including Customer’s data stored in a third-party network or cloud environment), and not that of any third party.

 III.
 Membership Fees.

 A. End User Organization Initial Membership Fee.
-In exchange for the rights granted by CIS to Customer in Section II of this Agreement, Customer shall agree to pay CIS a membership fee (“Membership Fee”) set forth in an Order in US Dollars (USD) plus any applicable US sales tax, which shall be due and payable within thirty (30) days of the Effective Date.
+In exchange for the rights granted by CIS to Customer in Section II of this Agreement, Customer agrees to pay CIS a membership fee (“Membership Fee”) as set forth in an Order which shall be incorporated and made a part of this Agreement, which shall be due and payable within thirty (30) days of the Effective Date.
 Membership Fee payment may be made by: (i) EFT transfer; (ii) check made payable to Center for Internet Security and mailed to CIS Accounts Receivable, 31 Tech Valley Drive, East Greenbush, NY 12061; or (iii) credit card transaction according to the instructions provided to Customer by CIS.
 The amount of the Membership Fee to be paid by Customer to CIS pursuant to this section shall not be reduced by any amount of any taxes or fees to be collected by a taxing jurisdiction, financial institution or payment processor incidental to the payment of Membership Fee by Customer to CIS.

 B. End User Organization Renewal Membership Fee.
-If the Parties renew this Agreement pursuant to section IV(A), Customer’s renewal membership fee (“Renewal Membership Fee”) will be set forth on an Order that is provided to Customer no less ninety (90) days prior to the expiration of any Term of this Agreement.
-This fee shall be due to CIS no later than the last day of the then-current Membership renewal term, using any of the methods described in section III(A) above.
+If the Parties renew this Agreement pursuant to section IV(A), Customer’s renewal membership fee (“Renewal Membership Fee”) will be set forth on an Order that is provided to Customer no less than thirty (30) days prior to the expiration of any Term of this Agreement.
+This fee shall be due to CIS no later than the first day of the Membership renewal term, using any of the methods described in section III(A) above.
 CIS in its sole discretion and as a courtesy to Customer may elect to permit continued usage of the CIS SecureSuite Products after the termination date and while the parties negotiate renewal terms in good faith.
 In such event, the terms of this Agreement shall not be deemed to have renewed but shall only continue until either a new Agreement is executed or agreed to between the Parties or the agreement is terminated by denying continued access as set forth in section III(C) below.

-C. Non-Payment of Membership In the event of non-payment of any undisputed Membership fee by Customer, CIS reserves the right to restrict Customer’s access to the CIS SecureSuite Products until such time as payment has been rendered.
+C. Non-Payment of Membership or Renewal Membership Fee.
+In the event of non-payment of any undisputed Membership Fee or Renewal Membership Fee by Customer, CIS reserves the right to restrict Customer’s access to the CIS SecureSuite Products until such time as payment has been rendered.